emilraducanu/colibri/README.md

 <br/>

 # 💡 Use cases

 Simple use cases of the package can be found in [this](playground/playground.ipynb) Jupyter Notebook.
 You can run the the cells in your IDE or use the Jupyter server in your localhost by running the following command:

 ```bash
 jupyter notebook
 ```

 Make sure to follow steps of the **⚙️ Getting started** section beforehand.

 <br/>

 # 📝 To do

-`colibri` is an open-source project still under development.
+`colibri` is a FOSS project still under development.
 Here is a non-exhaustive list of features that could be implemented in the future.
 Feel free to contribute!

+1. Test the project on non-Unix OS
-1. Support other Web browsers to scrape Web of Science
+2. Support other Web browsers to scrape Web of Science
-2. Scrape other sources to get the publications
+3. Scrape other sources to get the publications
-3. Create a unified search query for all scrapping sources
+4. Create a unified search query for all scrapping sources
-4. Create a robust benchmark for text classification models, with a dummy model as reference
+5. Create a robust benchmark for text classification models, with a dummy model as reference
-5. Get PDFs of publications
+6. Implement step "3.
+Characterising", in order to fill the [output file](./data/template_colibri_output.json) in a semi-automated way
+7. Migrate the project management on `hatch`

 and more...

 <br/>

 # 📜 Author & license

 `colibri` is designed by [Emil Răducanu](https://github.com/emilraducanu) and [Damien Beillouin](https://github.com/dbeillouin).<br/>
-This project is under license [GNU General Public License v3.0 or later](LICENSE.md).
+This project is distributed under [GNU General Public License v3.0 or later](COPYING.md).

 <br/>